How to Build a Glossary from Domain Class Model?

 New label

 17. Click OK in the Add Label window.
-The label is added to the term.
+The label has been added to the term.

 Label added

-18. Labels can be used in filtering terms to be shown in grid.
-Click on the Configure Grid button.
+18. Labels can be used to filter the terms shown in the grid.
+Click the Configure Grid button.

 To configure grid